FowlerLab/Enrich2/docs/plots.rst

     .. image:: _static/plots/diversity.png

     Variant frequencies are visualized in the style of a sequence-function map.
 Separate protein- and nucleotide-level diversity maps for each time point are generated.

+    Custom amino acid ordering and groups can be specified by running Enrich2 in command line mode and using the ``--sfmap-aa-file`` option. :ref:`See above <sfmap_aa_file>` for more details.

 * Counts per time point